evekb/evedev-kb/common/esi/docs/Api/IndustryApi.md

 $character_id = 56; // int | An EVE character ID
 $datasource = "tranquility"; // string | The server name you would like data from
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$include_completed = true; // bool | Whether retrieve completed character industry jobs as well
+$include_completed = true; // bool | Whether to retrieve completed character industry jobs.
+Only includes jobs from the past 90 days
 $token = "token_example"; // string | Access token to use if unable to set a header

 try {